Tabcorp/tabcorp-cucumber-protractor-framework-v2/README.md

 Verify npm version: `npm -v`

+## How to use tabcorp cucumber protractor framework v2 in your project

+1.)
+Run in your project via terminal `npm i tabcorp-cucumber-protractor-framework-v2`

+2.)
+Replicate the e2e.conf.json and protractor.conf.ts inside your own e2e/config folder
+    > Found in `example_conf` folder.

+3.)
+Create a cucumber feature with a scenario that leverages a step from the common framework

+4.)
+Add the below to your scripts within package.json

+` "e2e": "shx rm -rf dist && tsc && ./node_modules/protractor/bin/webdriver-manager update && ./node_modules/protractor/bin/protractor ./dist/e2e/config/protractor.conf.js" `

+5.)
+Run the scenario using `npm run e2e`

+6.)
+Install any required packages locally eg.

+    npm install cucumber@latest --save-dev
+    npm install protractor@latest --save-dev
+    npm install protractor-cucumber-framework@latest --save-dev

-## How to make the tabcorp cucumber protractor framework v2 working locally
+## How to run the tabcorp cucumber protractor framework v2 working locally

 1. Clone this repository to your local machine